datanav/docs/hub/deprecations.rst

       "lower_keys": [
-        ["comment", "Lowercases all keys in a dictionary."], ["comment", "It will recursively lower case keys in nested dictionaries."], ["comment", "Dictionaries in lists will also have their keys lowercased, not matter if the list is mixed."], ["merge",
+        ["comment", "Lowercases all keys in a dictionary."], ["comment", "It will recursively lower case keys in nested dictionaries."], ["comment", "Dictionaries in lists will also have their keys lowercased, no matter if the list is mixed."], ["merge",
           ["apply", "lower_keys_iter",
             ["key-values", "_S."]